Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 I really liked my visit to Rotterdam.
 A relaxing city, it’s really nice to stay there.
 People are cool and the cost of living is not too high.
 If you’re in the area, or if you have some time, don’t hesitate to go there!
 Here are a few tips now!

 If you’re not too far (Paris, Brussels, Amsterdam, Cologne…), the easiest way to get to Rotterdam is by Thalys train.
 The train tickets are not expensive, and it will take a few hours only to get there.
-Otherwise check the latest flight prices to go to Rotterdam.
+Otherwise click here to check the latest flight prices to go to Rotterdam.

 I stayed at the Hostel Room Rotterdam, and I really liked it!
 The staff is really nice, the location is great, they always propose doing various activities, and it’s very clean!
 They have dorms but of course they also have private rooms!
-Needless to say, if you’re not into hostels, check the hotels available in Rotterdam!
+Click here to book your stay.
+Needless to say, if you’re not into hostels, there are other options!
+If you’re looking for a mid-range hotel, you have to go to CityHub Rotterdam!
+Click here to book your stay.
+If you prefer luxury hotels, there’s the Slaak Rotterdam waiting for you.
+Click here to book your stay.
+Otherwise click here to check what are the hotels available in Rotterdam.

 Rotterdam travel tips